Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

-Massachusetts also has specific requirements around the publication of foreclosure notices, mediator participation in some circumstances, and detailed notice requirements that create accountability for lenders and intervention opportunities for homeowners who know how to use them.
+Massachusetts also has specific requirements around the M.G.L. c.
+244 § 14 power-of-sale publication of foreclosure notices and detailed notice requirements that create accountability for lenders and intervention opportunities for homeowners who know how to use them.

-During the 150-day Right to Cure period, the lender cannot proceed with the formal foreclosure publication or sale.
-This creates a substantial and defined window for the modification process to run — 150 days is more than enough time for a modification application to be submitted, reviewed, approved, and placed in a trial period if everything proceeds normally.
-The key is using this window actively rather than passively waiting to see what happens next.
+During the M.G.L. c.
+244 § 35A Right to Cure period, the lender cannot proceed with the formal § 14 foreclosure publication or sale.
+This creates a substantial and defined window for the modification process to run.
+M.G.L. c.
+244 § 35B also requires a mandatory affordable modification analysis for predatory loans before foreclosure.
+The key is using this window actively rather than passively.

 Massachusetts Homeowners: The Right to Cure Window Is Your Most Valuable Protection